 Yes, you can freeze this keto pie as long as you cover it well.
 It's best if you protect it in a layer of plastic wrap or tin foil then add it to a storage container.
 You just want to make sure that the air can't get to it.
 The low carb keto pie lasts around 1-2 months in the freezer.

-When you are ready to serve the pie, you can place it in the refrigerator the night before to thaw it out.
+When you are ready to serve the sugar free pecan pie, you can place it in the refrigerator the night before to thaw it out.
 Once it has thawed, you can eat it.

 Looking for more sweet treats to round out your holiday dessert table or just because?
 Take a look at these scrumptious desserts for inspiration.